nus-cs2103-AY1617S2/addressbook-level3/doc/DeveloperGuide.md

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

+#### Use case: Rename tag

+**MSS**

+1. User requests to list tags
+2. AddressBook shows a list of tags
+3. User requests to rename a specific person's tag in the list
+4. AddressBook asks for confirmation of tag
+5. AddressBook changes tag <br>
+Use case ends.

+**Extensions**

+2a.
+The list is empty

+> Use case ends

+3a.
+The given tag input format is invalid

+> 3a1.
+AddressBook shows an error message <br>
+  Use case resumes at step 3

+4a.
+Users rejects confirmation

+> Use case ends

 ## Appendix C : Non Functional Requirements